 I am not against the enjoyment of money.
 What I am against is spending money when you do not have the money to begin with.” – Dave Ramsey

 The book twice mentions, “Your largest wealth-building tool is your income.
 When you tie up your income you lose.
-When you invest your income, you become wealthy and can do anything you want,” yet dedicates surprisingly few words to making more income beyond only living below your means.
+When you invest your income, you become wealthy and can do anything you want,” yet dedicates surprisingly few additional words covering how to make more income beyond only living below your means.
 There is also no mention of how far money goes, or doesn’t go, in different areas of the country.
-It is really easy to prove everyone’s dollar doesn’t stretch the same.
-A percentage-based budget can help normalize this discrepancy, but it is only briefly mentioned.
+It is really easy to prove everyone’s dollar doesn’t stretch the same depending on the city in which they live.
+A percentage-based budget can help normalize this discrepancy, but it is only briefly mentioned within the book.

-Editor’s Note: A detailed breakdown is available in the “Total Money Makeover Worksheets” (or by visiting www.daveramsey.com) in the back of the book.
+Editor’s Note: A detailed percentage-based budget is provided in the “Total Money Makeover Worksheets” (or by visiting www.daveramsey.com) in the appendices of the book.

-Yes, you can spend less than you earn or you can earn more than you spend.
+You can spend less than you earn or you can earn more than you spend.
 These are not finite or even competing goals.
 For Millennials, and every generation thereafter, such a lifestyle might be more mandatory than optional.
 Instead, we’re told a small sacrifice of 2, 3, 7, or 15-years is needed.
-This timeline seems driven by the idea that we are all driving only towards retiring one day in the distance future, abstractly, we assume, at age 67?
+This timeline seems inspired by the idea that we are all driving towards retiring one day in the distance future, abstractly, we assume, at age 67?

 Aint nobody got time for that!